TheBobBob/BiomodelsCache/README.md

 - Data published
 - Journal paper published in.

 Note: Other fields can be added as neccessary or requested.
+This database is updated once a month.

 See https://github.com/sys-bio/BiomodelsStore for cached SBML models from Biomodels.